RNA 002 – “Blues, Jazz & Beyond” – Mike Collins | Jim Mullen

 Starting off with a selection of original improvised bluesy compositions, the album extends musical boundaries with the two most musically experimental tracks, ‘Demon Dance’ (with a guest appearance from Karl Rasheed-Abel on double bass) and ‘Summertime’ (with overdubbed pedal harp played by Mike to add ‘atmospherics’).
 Charlie Mingus’s tribute to Lester Young, ‘Goodbye Pork Pie Hat’, gets an extended workout before a return to a more conventional approach on the standards ‘You’re My Thrill’ and ‘Stella By Starlight’.
 The album finishes up with ‘rocking’ versions of Miles Davis’s ‘All Blues’ and Bobby Timmons’s ‘Moanin” – driven along by Blair Cunningham’s powerful drumming and John McKenzie’s lively bass lines.

-3. Hear My Soul Speak (Collins/Mullen/Cunningham/McKenzie)
+3. Hear My Soul Speak (Mike Collins, Jim Mullen, Blair Cunningham, John McKenzie)

-5. She Makes Me Wait (Collins/Mullen/Cunningham/McKenzie)
+5. She Makes Me Wait (Mike Collins, Jim Mullen, Blair Cunningham, John McKenzie)

 6. Demon Dance (Mike Collins)